stub22/funcprog-ex/weather-svc/README.md

 Once the server is running you may access it at the URLs described below.

+When you are finished playing with the service, you will need to kill the running process using `Ctrl-C` or equivalent.

-You may also run some provided tests (which do not require that our service is running) using
+You may also run a few basic tests (which do not require that our service is running) using

 `sbt test`

-Note that these tests access the backend `api.weather.gov` service, which may return different results at different times.
+Note that these tests do not open up a frontend web service port, but they do access the backend `api.weather.gov` service, which may return different results at different times.

 ### ACCESSING THE SERVICE

-Our service launches on port 8080.
+Our server listens on port 8080.
 Changing this port requires modifying the scala code in [AppServer.scala](./src/main/scala/com/appstract/fpex/weather/AppServer.scala) (specifically `AppServerBuilder.makeServerResourceForHttpApp`).

-The weather-svc offers two different URL endpoints, which may be accessed using HTTP GET.
+The weather-svc offers two different URL endpoints, which may be accessed using HTTP GET, from a web browser or other HTTP client.

 These endpoints accept two different formats for the latitude+longitude arguments.